Arnd Krüger

-Krüger was the founding president of the European committee for sports history (1995–97). and has been the President of the Niedersächsisches Institut für Sportgeschichte (Lower Saxony Institute for Sport History). from 2000 to 2018.
-He is an International Fellow of the American National Academy of Kinesiology (only the ninth German to be so honored).
+Krüger was the founding president of the European committee for sports history (1995–97). and has been the President of the Niedersächsisches Institut für Sportgeschichte (Lower Saxony Institute for Sport History). from 2000 to 2018 (Honorary President since 2024).
 He is the author/editor of more than 40 books and has been published in 15 languages.
 He has guided 60 PhD and over 300 M.A. theses and was guest professor in Mexico and Japan.
 In 1985 he founded one of the first sports kindergartens which still exists.
 The WorldCat has 409 works of/about him.
+In 1990, Krüger was elected as an International Fellow in the prestigious American Academy of Physical Education (now known as the National Academy of Kinesiology - only the 9th German so honored).

 In 2012 he received the Human Resources Award for innovative health management of the Deutsche Verband für Gesundheitssport und Sporttherapie and the Fraunhofer-Gesellschaft for their successful Core training programme of forest workers.
 He was honored by an international Festschrift at the occasion of his 65th birthday (2009) and received the prestigious Bernhard-Zimmermann-Medal for his merits for sport history in 2016.
+2023 he was inducted into the Hall of Fame of Sports in Lower Saxony.